hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 The main difference that is that Volcano/Cascades uses a **guided top-down search** strategy.
 Operators are optimized only if requested explicitly by parents.
-Therefore, the optimizer is free to define any optimization logic it finds useful - it may prune some nodes completely, perform partial optimization of a node, etc. Since a search is guided, many redundant rule calls could be avoided, because reanalyzing/rematching is no longer needed.
+Therefore, the optimizer is free to define any optimization logic it finds useful - it may prune some nodes completely, perform partial optimization of a node, etc. Since the search is guided, many redundant rule calls can be avoided, because reanalyzing/rematching is no longer needed.

-The guided search could be implemented either as a recursive function calls, or as a queue of tasks.
-In the EXODUS, the task is a rule instance, in the Cascades the queue contains optimization tasks, such as "transform this operator".
+The guided search can be implemented either as a recursive function calls, or as a queue of tasks.
+In EXODUS, the task is a rule instance, in the Cascades the queue contains optimization tasks, such as "transform this operator".

-Consider the similar query plan, now optimized with the Cascades approach:
+Consider a similar query plan, now optimized with the Cascades approach:

 ```
 MEMO: